-Nintendo Switch 2 — rumors and everything we know so far
+Nintendo Switch 2 — latest rumors and everything we know so far

 Nintendo tends to introduce wholly new consoles that build on the features and power of their successors.
 Or, the company goes for something completely new (see the N64 to GameCube years).
 Generally, it has been more iterative with its handheld machines.
-As such, we’re confident that the next big game machine from Nintendo will be the Switch 2, even if that isn’t the given name.
+As such, we’re confident that the next big game machine from Nintendo will be an improved version of the Switch concept.
+Though, it could have a new name.

 We hope to see big improvements in power, an OLED display as standard, and the ability to output in 4K to keep up with the best TVs.
-With that in mind, here’s what we've heard so far about the Nintendo Switch 2 and what we’d like to see.
+With that in mind, here are all the rumors we've heard about the Nintendo Switch 2 and what we’d like to see.

 Nintendo Switch 2 potential release date and price